World Habitat Day To Be Marked On October 5 - UrduPoint

 'World Habitat Day' To Be Marked On October 5

-'World Habitat Day' will be marked on Oct 5 across the globe including Pakistan to reflect on the state of human settlements and people's right to sufficient shelter

-ISLAMABAD (UrduPoint / Pakistan Point News - 2nd Oct, 2020 ) :'World Habitat Day' will be marked on Oct 5 across the globe including Pakistan to reflect on the state of human settlements and people's right to sufficient shelter.
+ISLAMABAD, Oct 4 (UrduPoint / Pakistan Point News - 4th Oct, 2020 ) :'World Habitat Day' will be marked on Oct 5 across the globe including Pakistan to reflect on the state of human settlements and people's right to sufficient shelter.

 It also aims to remind people that they are responsible for the habitat of future next generations.